 Socioeconomic development and land management influence the evolution of the land system including the relative amount of land allocated to CROPLAND, PASTURE, BIOENERGY CROPLAND, FOREST, and NATURAL LAND.
-The lines show the median across Integrated Assessment Models (IAMs) for three alternative shared socioeconomic pathways (SSP1, SSP, and SSP5 at RCP1.9); shaded areas show the range across models.
-Note that pathways illustrate the effects of climate change mither or adaptation.
+The lines show the median across Integrated Assessment Models (IAMs) for three alternative shared socioeconomic pathways (SSP1, SSP2 and SSP5 at RCP1.9); shaded areas show the range across models.
+Note that pathways illustrate the effects of climate change mitigation but not those of climate change impacts or adaptation.